cindyrella/cindyrella.github.io/index.markdown

 **(2013 - 2014) Master in Applied Mathematics and Computational Sciences at [KAUST](https://www.kaust.edu.sa)**

 King Abdullah University of Science and Technology (KAUST) is a multicultural research institution in Thuwal, Saudi Arabia, that provides graduate education for researchers worldwide.
-I was fortunate to be founded by a felloswhip provided to all students ([here](https://cemse.kaust.edu.sa/people/person/cindy-catherine-orozco-bohorquez) is more on that story).
+I was fortunate to be founded by a fellowship provided to all students ([here](https://cemse.kaust.edu.sa/people/person/cindy-catherine-orozco-bohorquez) is more on that story).
 At KAUST, I

 * Worked with [Victor Calo](https://staffportal.curtin.edu.au/staff/profile/view/victor-calo-b640bb57/) on isogeometric analysis using B-splines and quadrature rules.